Fennimore History, Family Crest & Coats of Arms

 Early History of the Fennimore family

-Another 292 words (21 lines of text) covering the year 1208 is included under the topic Early Fennimore History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fennimore research.
+Another 224 words (16 lines of text) covering the years 1208, 1349, 1539, 1507 and 1673 are included under the topic Early Fennimore History in all our PDF Extended History products and printed products wherever possible.

 Fennimore Spelling Variations